rh-fieldwork/ceph-canary/README.md

       $ cd ~/${GITDIR}/ceph-canary

       $ scripts/replace_variables.sh

 ### Step 3.
 Creating the namespace and service account.
 The default namespace for this project is ceph-canary.
 Unless necessary, we recommend using the default namespace.
 To use a different name for the namespace please follow the steps in [Appendix A: How to Change the Name of the Namespace](#appendix-a-how-to-change-the-name-of-the-namespace) before continuing.

 - Log in as an admin user to the api server.

 - Go to the ceph-canary git directory.

-      $ cd ~/${GITDIR}/ceph-canary
+      $ cd ~/<localrepo>/ceph-canary

 - Run the script create_project.sh

       $ scripts/create_project.sh

-      Sample output:
       namespace/ceph-canary created
       serviceaccount/ceph-canary created
       role.rbac.authorization.k8s.io/ceph-canary created